-PGA Secretary Paul Levy is the president of Club Operations and Development for Sunrise Company, and the chief executive officer and general manager at Toscana Country Club in Indian Wells, Calif.
-He was elected PGA Secretary on Nov.
-10, 2012.
+PGA Vice President Paul Levy is the President of Club Operations and Development for Sunrise Company, and also is the Chief Executive Officer and General Manager at Toscana Country Club in Indian Wells, California.

-Levy was elected to PGA membership in June 1986, and has served in a leadership capacity at both the Section and National levels since 1992.
+Levy earned PGA membership in June 1986, and has served in a leadership capacity at both the Section and national levels since 1992.
 He is a dual member of the Southern Texas and Southern California PGA Sections.

-From 2004 to 2008, Levy was a member of the PGA Board of Control.
-Since 2010, Levy has served on the national PGA Employment Committee and from 2009-10 on the PGA Member Relations Committee.
+From 2004-2008, Levy was a member of the PGA Board of Control.
+Since 2010, Levy has served on the National PGA Employment Committee and from 2009-10, on the PGA Member Relations Committee.

-From 2007 to the present, Levy has served as Independent Director on the Southern California PGA Board of Directors.
-In 1992, Levy founded PKL Golf Group Company, a golf management and development company, and served as its president and CEO.
+From 2007-2012, Levy was elected as an Independent Director on the Southern California PGA Board of Directors.
+In 1992, he founded PKL Golf Group Company, a golf management and development company, and served as its President and CEO.

 A native of New Orleans, Levy is a 1983 graduate of Louisiana State University, where he was a three-year member of the Tigers golf team.
-He is a past participant in the Southern Texas PGA Assistant Championship, finishing third in 1985, and runner-up in 1986.
-In 1988, Levy guided a team to third in the National PGA Oldsmobile Scramble Championship.
+Earlier in his career, Levy participated often in section events and in the Southern Texas PGA Assistant Championship, where he finished third in 1985, and runner-up in 1986.
+Levy guided a team to third place in the 1988 PGA Oldsmobile Scramble Championship.

-His community involvement includes creating scholarship foundations for employees of Royal Oaks Country Club in Houston and Toscana Country Club in Indian Wells.
-Levy also has served as a member of the Southern California Golf Association Governmental Affairs Committee; was creator and director of the Fort Bend ISD PGA First Swing Program, and a member of Katy (Texas) School District Partners, which presented him with its Education Award of Excellence.
+His community involvement includes creating scholarship foundations for employees of both Royal Oaks Country Club and Toscana Country Club.
+Levy also has served as a member of the Southern California Golf Association Governmental Affairs Committee; was creator and director of the Fort Bend ISD PGA First Swing Program; and a member of Katy (Texas) School District Partners, which presented him with its Education Award of Excellence.

 Levy and his wife, Heidi, live in Indian Wells, Calif.
-They are parents of three sons: Nathan, Kristopher and Travis; and two daughters, Nakayla and Destiny.
+They are the parents of three sons: Nathan, Kristopher and Travis; two daughters: Nakayla and Destiny; and have five grandchildren